Dog-proofing your Home at Christmas

 Ensure that the tree is secure and won’t fall on your dog if they try to play with it.
 In short, to be safe, try to always supervise your dog near the tree.

 Tinsel and baubles look appetising and fun for dogs, but can be sharp if broken and cause problems if ingested.
 As previously mentioned, supervise your dog with the tree if they are likely to tamper with decorations.

 Tree chocolates and gifts under the tree:

-For trees with a water pot, the water resting within can contain sap and germs which can make dogs ill.
+For trees with a water pot, the water resting within the pot can contain sap and germs which can make dogs ill.
 As with all of these tree related issues, careful planning and supervision of your pet near the tree will solve these problems.

 The mince pies, the Christmas pudding, the bowls of little chocolates- all of these foods are highly toxic for dogs.
 Stuffing should also be avoided as it often contains onion.
 For guzzlers, watch alcohol too!
 Prevent this through careful storage of such foods and supervision.
 Refer to the toxic food list for guidance on this.